zhmichael007/access-boundary-access-token/README.md

 "message": "xxx.iam.gserviceaccount.com does not have storage.objects.create access to the Google Cloud Storage object.

+# Attention
+When generate the access token from the Service Account token, the boundary access token will inherit the expiration time from the Service Account token.
+And consider the IAM API quota, you'd better refresh the Service Account token intervally.
+In the sample code file AccessBoundaryTokenTest.java, I set a timer with 60s interval to refresh the Service Account access token.

 # Reference
 IAM storage related roles:
 https://cloud.google.com/storage/docs/access-control/iam-roles